 Applicants must also successfully complete MAO's Jurisprudence Examination.
 The exam consists of short answer, true or false, and multiple choice questions based on the Optometry Act, Optometry Regulation, and MAO By-Laws.
 The exam is one hour and may be written at the MAO office.
 Alternatively, applicants may apply to have the Manitoba Jurisprudence Exam proctored in another location.

 These requirements are subject to change, there may be additional requirements.
 If international applicants are unable to provide all the necessary documents, the MAO Board of Examiners will consider alternatives on a case by case basis.
+When you are having documents sent to MAO by a third party (i.e. transcripts sent by your university), be sure to contact the MAO office to confirm that your documents have been received.

 MAO's By-Laws contain provisions for an applicant who is denied registration in Manitoba to appeal to the Council of the Manitoba Association of Optometrists.
 Applicants must make appeal in writing stating the reasons why they feel the refusal was unwarranted.